Contexter/Ensemble-Service/README.md

      Ensure that the logging models and operations match the OpenAPI specification located at `/service/openapi3_1.yml`.
 The script should overwrite existing files and confirm upon completion.
 Ensure compatibility with Docker and that all paths are explicitly defined relative to `/service`.
      ```

-9. **Master Script**
+9. **Validation Script**

    - **Functional Prompt**:

      ```
+     Generate a script named `validate_openapi_schema.py` that will be placed in `/service/scripts/`.
+This script should:

+     - Start the FastAPI application within the script to generate the OpenAPI schema.
+     - Load the original OpenAPI specification from `/service/openapi3_1.yml`.
+     - Compare the generated schema with the original specification.
+     - Report any discrepancies in a clear and actionable manner.
+     - Ensure the script is compatible with execution inside the Docker container and that all paths are explicitly defined relative to `/service`.
+     ```

+10. **Test Generation Script**

+    - **Functional Prompt**:

+      ```
+      Generate a script named `generate_tests.py` that will be placed in `/service/scripts/`.
+This script should:

+      - Read the OpenAPI specification from `/service/openapi3_1.yml`.
+      - For each endpoint defined in the specification, generate a test case using `pytest` that:

+        - Sends a request to the endpoint with valid parameters.
+        - Checks that the response status code and body match the expected outputs defined in the specification.
+        - Includes tests for authentication mechanisms, validating that unauthorized requests are handled correctly.
+        - Handles error cases as defined in the specification.

+      - Output the test cases to `/service/app/tests/test_api.py`.
+      - Ensure the script is compatible with execution inside the Docker container and that all paths are explicitly defined relative to `/service`.
+      ```

+11. **Master Script**

+    - **Functional Prompt**:

+      ```
       Generate a script named `setup_fountainai_ensemble.py` that will be placed in `/service/scripts/`.
 This script executes all the previously generated Python scripts in the correct order to set up the FountainAI Ensemble Service project.
 The script should:

       - Execute each Python script and check for successful completion.
       - Provide a final confirmation message upon successful setup.
       - The script should be designed to run within the Docker container, and all paths should be explicitly defined relative to `/service`.
+      ```

+12. **Automation Shell Script**

+    - **Functional Prompt**:

+      ```
+      Generate a shell script named `run_setup.sh` to be placed in `/service/`.
+This script should:

+      - Build and start the Docker containers using `docker-compose up --build`.
+      - Access the FastAPI application container's shell and run the setup script `python scripts/setup_fountainai_ensemble.py`.
+      - Provide appropriate echo statements to inform the user of each step.
+      - Ensure the script is executable and compatible with Unix-based systems.
       ```

 ---